 The Virtual Currency Regulation Review: Editors' Preface

 Global regulators have taken a range of approaches to responding to virtual currencies.
-Some regulators have attempted to stamp out the use of virtual currencies out of a fear that virtual currencies such as Bitcoin allow capital to flow freely and without the usual checks that are designed to prevent money laundering and the illicit use of funds.
-Others have attempted to write specific laws and regulations tailored to virtual currencies.
-Still others – the United States included – have attempted to apply legacy regulatory structures to virtual currencies.
-Those regulatory structures attempt what is essentially 'regulation by analogy'.
 In some countries, a virtual currency, which is not a fiat currency, may be regulated in the same manner as money; in other countries, virtual currency may be regulated similarly to securities or commodities.
-We make one general observation at the outset: there is no consistency across jurisdictions in their approach to regulating virtual currencies.
+We make one general observation at the outset: there is little consistency (so far) across jurisdictions in their approach to regulating virtual currencies.
 Perhaps the efforts of IOSCO will help to change that going forward, but there is currently no widely accepted global regulatory standard.
 That is what makes a publication such as the Review both so interesting and so challenging.

 Michael S Sackheim and Nathan A Howell